A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Methodology

 Achieving a reliable, actionable semantic understanding is the prerequisite for robot interaction.
-However, a fundamental conflict arises when lifting 2D perception to 3D: standard single-view segmentation models (e.g., SAM) suffer from the "bleeding effect," where background pixels near the object boundary are erroneously included in the foreground mask.
-To resolve this, we propose a \textit{Spatially-Consistent Semantic Lifting} framework.
+However, a fundamental conflict arises when lifting 2D perception to 3D: standard single-view segmentation models (e.g., SAM) suffer from the ``bleeding effect,'' where background pixels near the object boundary are erroneously included in the foreground mask.
+To resolve this, we propose a visibility-aware semantic fusion framework.
 Unlike naive projection methods, our approach treats 2D masks as noisy spatial hypotheses and enforces 3D geometric consistency to filter out segmentation outliers.

-\paragraph{Spatial Isolation via Depth Clustering} The core premise of our method is that semantic coherence implies spatial coherence.
+Spatial Isolation via Depth Clustering: The core premise of our method is that semantic coherence implies spatial coherence.
 While a 2D segmentation mask $M_j$ may loosely cover both the target object and the adjacent background, the underlying 3D geometry exhibits a distinct depth discontinuity.

-To exploit this, we perform \textit{Depth-Guided Isolation} for each view.
+To exploit this, we perform Depth-Guided Isolation for each view.
 We project the 3D Gaussians contained within the 2D mask and apply density-based clustering (DBSCAN) on their depth values.
-We assume the largest cluster corresponds to the true object geometry, while smaller, spatially detached clusters represent background artifacts included by the 2D model.
+We assume the largest cluster corresponds to the true object geometry, while smaller, spatially detached clusters represent background artefacts included by the 2D model.

-\paragraph{Confidence-Weighted Consensus} To aggregate these observations into a unified 3D semantic field, we employ a weighted voting mechanism governed exclusively by spatial validity.
-We define the fusion weight $W_{i,j}$ for Gaussian $i$ in view $j$ as:

-Here, $w_{\text{cluster}}$ acts as a \textit{soft spatial gate}.
+Confidence-Weighted Consensus: To aggregate these observations into a unified 3D semantic field, we employ a weighted voting mechanism governed exclusively by spatial validity.
+We define the fusion weight $W_{i,j}$ for Gaussian $i$ in view $j$ as: Here, $w_{\text{cluster}}$ acts as a \textit{soft spatial gate}.
 Points belonging to the primary depth cluster are assigned high confidence ($w_{\text{cluster}} \approx 1$), while spatial outliers are suppressed ($w_{\text{cluster}} \approx 0$).
 This formulation is robust against the geometric ambiguities of the 2D masks, ensuring that only points physically co-located with the object contribute to the semantic label.

 The final semantic label for a 3D point $\mathbf{p}_{i}$ is determined by accumulating these spatially-weighted votes across all visible views $V'_i$: